 Days 5 and 6: Arches National Park

 Once you set up base in Moab, you’ll be able to visit both Arches and Canyonlands.
-Arches is so phenomenal, with its with more than 2,000 natural stone arches, huge balanced rocks, and gorgeous hiking trails.
+Arches is so phenomenal, with its more than 2,000 natural stone arches, huge balanced rocks, and gorgeous hiking trails.

 On your first day in Arches National Park, you can start with an early walk to catch the sunrise at Delicate Arch.
 This is the most stunning place in the park, and one of the most unique places in Utah.